 - Know the name of the office scheduler.
 This is the only person in the office who will be able to take your request for a meeting and this is whom you ask for by name when you call.
 When you send your letter of request, you should put it to the attention of this person to ensure that it gets to the appropriate desk for review.

-- It is recommended that before calling the scheduler you first fax your request for a meeting so they have time to look at the official's schedule and availability.
+- It is recommended that before calling the scheduler you first email your request for a meeting so they have time to look at the official's schedule and availability.

 - Next, call the scheduler, introduce yourself, mention that you are a constituent of Representative X, and let him/her know that you are following up on a request to meet with X in the district office.
 Let the scheduler know precisely when you faxed your request so he/she is more easily able to locate it.

 - Sometimes requests are lost in the chaos that typifies elected officials' scheduling offices.
-If the scheduler says that he/she did not receive your fax or cannot find it, don't panic.
-Calmly suggest that you can re-fax the same document or can send it via e-mail if that is most convenient.
+If the scheduler says that he/she did not receive your email or cannot find it, don't panic.
+Calmly suggest that you can re-send the same document.

 - If the scheduler tells you that the office needs more time to assess your representative's availability on that day, let him/her know that you will follow up by calling back in another few days.
 Keep on them!
 Schedulers have many, many requests coming through the office, so in order to ensure that you are not forgotten or your request hidden under a stack of other papers, do follow up and call again.